Jenson Button: Endorsements and philanthropy

 The BBC signed Button to promote its BBCi digital television interactive service from December 2003 to January 2004.
 He is a brand ambassador for Head & Shoulders, and appeared in advertising campaigns for the company.
-Other companies that Button has done business with are Hilton, Hugo Boss, Santander Bank, Tag Heuer, Vodafone. and Baylis & Harding.
+Other companies that Button has done business with are Hilton, Hugo Boss, Santander Bank, Tag Heuer, Vodafone, Baylis & Harding, Mobil 1, and Hackett London.
 As a result of Button's endorsement money and Mercedes salary, he was listed as one of the world's top-earning drivers in motorsports by Forbes between June 2012 and June 2013.
 He and multi-sport brand Dare 2b collaborated on a men's ski range of clothing and accessories called AW20 in 2020.
 Button worked with car builder Ant Anstead, designer Mark Stubbs and business adviser Roger Behle to relaunch luxury coach maker Radford in early 2021.
+That same year, he co-founded the Coachbilt Whiskey premium blended scotch whisky brand with whisky consultant George Koutsakis.

 Button is also involved in charitable work through the creation of The Jenson Button Trust.
 Established in March 2010, the Trust selects and nominates a number of charitable beneficiaries that receive funding.
 He is a patron of Make-A-Wish Foundation UK granting the wishes of terminally ill children and young persons, a sport ambassador for both The Prince's Trust and the Princess Charlene of Monaco Foundation, and supports the Sean Edwards Foundation.
 Button is part of Johnnie Walker's Join The Pact initiative to promote responsible drinking, and began the Pink for Papa campaign in 2014 following the death of his father to raise funding for the Henry Surtees Foundation.